-Incident Management is not available on the Datadog for Government site.
+Incident Management is not available for your selected Datadog site ().

 Datadog Incident Management is for tracking and communicating about an issue you’ve identified with your metrics, traces, or logs.

 This guide walks you through using the Datadog site for declaring an incident, updating the incident as investigation and remediation progresses, and generating a postmortem when the incident has been resolved.
 The example assumes the Slack integration is enabled.

 Walking through an incident from issue detection to resolution